-- Understanding the entrepreneurship and business language - Knowledge and identifying steps in starting a business. - Business Ethics and Social Responsibility - Analysis and viable business opportunities and Description and analysing business plan. - Performing Arts for Schools Setworks Program
+- Understanding the entrepreneurship and business language - □ Knowledge and identifying steps in starting a business. - Business Ethics and Social Responsibility - □ Analysis and viable business opportunities - Description and analysing business plan. - Performing Arts for Schools Setworks Program c) The Roadshow d) New Opportunities for Local Companies

 The Local Economic Development Portfolio Committee has endorsed the LED Roadshow that went to all the clusters and hear out how best the interventions can be.
 All the clusters were afforded an opportunity to be part of this activity so that we implement what our constituencies are espousing for.

 The following training opportunities has been provided for local business in collaboration with Orbit Centre for Rapid Incubation:

-- Understanding the entrepreneurship and business language - Knowledge and identifying steps in starting a business. - Business Ethics and Social Responsibility and Analysis and viable business opportunities - Description and analysing business plan and Performing Arts for Schools Setworks Program
+- Understanding the entrepreneurship and business language - Knowledge and identifying steps in starting a business. - Business Ethics and Social Responsibility - Analysis and viable business opportunities

+- Description and analysing business plan. - Performing Arts for Schools Setworks Program

-18.1 Incubator candidates currently enrolled and have moved up the ladder.
+Incubator candidates currently enrolled and have moved up the ladder.